-Those who prefer having international people as neighbors in Luxembourg will be best off living in Luxembourg City.
-The capital is divided into 24 districts (quartiers), with the majority of inhabitants with Luxembourg nationality only in the Cents district.
-At 84 percent, the station quarter has the highest proportion of foreigners.
-Luxembourg City is also closely linked to the suburbs and good transport links provide easy access from almost anywhere to the city center with numerous restaurants and cultural offerings.
+Those who prefer having international people as neighbours in Luxembourg will be best off living in Luxembourg City.
+The capital is divided into 24 districts (quartiers), with the majority of inhabitants of Luxembourg nationality only in the Cents district.
+At 84 per cent, the station quarter has the highest proportion of foreigners.
+Luxembourg City is also closely linked to the suburbs and good transport links provide easy access from almost anywhere to the city centre with numerous restaurants and cultural offerings.

 In addition, there are some smaller towns with pretty old towns in the green countryside, such as Esch-sur-Alzette in the west, which is more French in character, or Echternach and Ettelbruck, which have a more Luxembourgish-German feel.
 The north of Luxembourg tends to be the “most Luxembourgish” and thus the least internationally oriented.

-Renting or buying a property is not easy, especially in Luxembourg City, as the demand is high and the supply at least in the city center is rather scarce.
-Also, for this reason it can be a good choice to switch to nearby towns or villages.
+Renting or buying a property is not easy, especially in Luxembourg City, as the demand is high and the supply at least in the city centre is rather scarce.
+Also, for this reason, it can be a good choice to switch to nearby towns or villages.

 For small talk or enthusiastic spectators, however, it should be noted that Luxembourg does not play a role in the world history of sport.
 This is why people are interested in German or Italian football, but not in Luxembourgish football.
 All international sporting events are broadcast on television.

-In general, Luxembourg broadcasts not only its local multilingual programs but also a large number of other channels from neighboring countries.
-Satellite dishes and cable reception are also standard everywhere, so that the range of English-language programs is also extensive.
+In general, Luxembourg broadcasts not only its local multilingual programs but also a large number of other channels from neighbouring countries.
+Satellite dishes and cable reception are also standard everywhere so that the range of English-language programs is also extensive.